Arnab-Developer/task-vs-valuetask/README.md

 Comparison between `Task` and `ValueTask` in C#.

-The defination of `ValueTask` says, If your code's hot path is synchronous in most of the cases then you can use `ValueTask` to reduce some memory allocation.
+If your code's hot path is synchronous in most of the cases then you can use `ValueTask` to reduce some memory allocation.
 But if your code's hot path is always asynchronous then `Task` should be used.
+Because in that case we will not get any performance benefit by using `ValueTask` over `Task`.

 Benchmark comparison  result of the code which is always asynchronous.